prisma/prisma/docs/upgrading-from-prisma-1.md

 Based on these differences, the high-level steps to upgrade a project from using Prisma 1 are as follows:

 1. Install the Prisma Framework CLI
-1. Use the Prisma Framework CLI to [introspect]() your database schema and generate the corresponding Prisma schema
+1. Use the Prisma Framework CLI to convert your Prisma 1 datamodel to the Prisma schema
 1. Adjust your application code, specifically replace the API calls from the Prisma client with those of Photon.js

 Note that the steps will look somewhat different if you're ...: